 Overview of steps for development

 The stages in developing a Product Specification are summarized in this section.
-Subsequent sections describe the stages in detail.
+Subsequent sections describe the stages in greater detail.
 The final section of the Part describes work processes involved in developing a Product Specification.

 Basic development process